metafacture/metafacture-documentation/MF-in-5-min.md

 Each Metafacture Module can have options that change its behavior.
 The options can be read in the documentation or by running the runner without arguments.

-As an example, we can use a JSON decoder option prettyPrinting to provide a pretty printed version of the JSON:
+As an example, we can use a JSON encoder option prettyPrinting to provide a pretty printed version of the JSON:

 ```
 $ cat file.yaml